We're often asked the question, "Is Land F/X BIM?" The simple answer is a resounding "Yes!"

 The ultimate aim of BIM is the real-time collaboration between different fields (architecture, landscape architecture, irrigation design, civil engineering, etc.) in 3D.
 It's an ambitious goal, to say the least.

 "No single BIM tool can do it all.
 But as software companies try to get everything into a single package to facilitate clash detection, it becomes increasingly clear that no BIM software tool can do it all.
 The fact is that executing large-scope BIM projects requires a patchwork of software, and a robust set of best practices and standards to make them work together."

 –Robert Green, from "BIM is Becoming More Difficult," in CADalyst

 So where does Land F/X fit in?

-The Land F/X family of plugins provides the fundamental criteria of BIM, including:
+Our plugins have always provided the fundamental criteria of BIM, including:

 - Instant, accurate quantities

 - "Intelligent" objects (such as plant, site amenity, and irrigation component blocks) that can be assigned with data and calculated automatically

 - Electronic delivery of your plans that allows for the extraction of embedded data along with coordinates.

 - Collaboration between disciplines (because they're CAD based, our plugins allow for existing collaborative paths using widely accessible DWG files).